bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:08:35

-It's even worse than that, I guess, because you're announcing, hey, this is where the money is going to the whole world.
+It's even worse than that, I guess, because you're announcing, "hey, this is where the money is going" to the whole world.
 And then it's reusing addresses with everyone that you receive money from, plus everyone you're not even receiving money from.

 Aaron: 00:08:49

 It's bad.
 It's in there because it's just an option for people to use.
-You can choose not to use it, but if we're making this protocol, that was Jose's reasoning.
-We might as well include it for people who do want to use it.
+You can choose not to use it, but if we're making this protocol, that was Jose's reasoning, we might as well include it for people who do want to use it.
 It's a little bit like donation addresses.
 Some people do use a donation address, which is just one address they post on a website somewhere, and anyone can pay to this address.
-So while it's not ideal, it's an option for people that insist on compromising their privacy.
+While it's not ideal, it's an option for people that insist on compromising their privacy.

+Sjors: 00:09:21

 Okay, what's the other option?

+Aaron: 00:09:23

-Okay, so the one I just described was, that's type one, that's how Jose called it.
+Okay, so the one I just described, that's type zero.
-Then type, no, that was type zero, sorry.
 And then type one is the next option, which uses the communication key basically to request an address.

 Sjors: 00:09:43